How does this medication work? What will it do for me?

 HEALTH CANADA ADVISORY

 Blood electrolytes (salts): This medication may cause changes in electrolyte (e.g., potassium, sodium, chloride) levels in the blood.
 If you are taking other medications that affect electrolyte levels such as potassium supplements, certain diuretics (e.g., amiloride, triamterene), or salt substitutes containing potassium, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+A high level of potassium in the blood is more likely to occur when aliskiren is taken with a medication from either the angiotensin converting enzyme inhibitor (ACEI) family or the angiotensin receptor blocker (ARB) family.
 Contact your doctor if you experience symptoms of electrolyte imbalance such as dry mouth, muscle pain or cramps, tired muscles, low blood pressure, decreased urine production, fast heart rate, or nausea or vomiting while taking this medication.

 Blood sugar: Hydrochlorothiazide can change blood glucose (sugar) levels in some people.
 If you have diabetes and are taking this medication, monitor your blood sugar levels closely and report any changes to your doctor.